Doctor of Social Work (DSW)

 Resume: Upload your current resume to the "Employment Information" section of the online application.
 Your resume should specifically highlight your social work-related experience.

 Statement of Purpose: Upload your Statement of Purpose to the "Supporting Documents" section of the online application.
-Your Statement of Purpose should be 5-7 pages in length and answer these questions:
+Your Statement of Purpose must be five to seven double-spaced pages in length, with one-inch margins, and 12-point Times New Roman font and answer these questions:

 - Describe your professional goals, and explain how having a DSW from USC will help you achieve them

 - Discuss how your past academic and professional experiences have helped shape your ability to:

 - Demonstrate innovation and creativity in your work

 - Communicate with key stakeholders